 From the cheesy biscuits at Red Lobster to the amazing sauces at Buffalo Wild Wings, it's always tempting to go out for a delicious treat at one of the numerous chain and franchise restaurants dotting the landscape.
 But eating out at restaurants all the time can be a costly proposition.
 Not to mention the fact that, at restaurants, you have no portion control, and can't alter the recipes, ingredients or style of cooking to suit your own taste.

-- In a mixing bowl, combine the marinade ingredients.
+- In a medium mixing bowl, combine eggs, milk, sugar, cinnamon, and vanilla.

 7 lb. beef brisket, trimmed